healthitJP/line-mcp/README.md

 #### 1. Cannot Login
 **Symptoms**: Error occurs with `login` tool **Solutions**:
-- Check if LINE_EMAIL and LINE_PASSWORD environment variables are set correctly
+- Check if command line arguments (email and password) are correctly set in Claude Desktop configuration
 - Verify LINE account is valid and using correct credentials
 - Consider using app password if 2FA is enabled